frankcox/MineSweeper/README.md

 The classic Minesweeper game has shipped with windows forever.
 This is a "just because" version for ANSI terminal.
-The color version will not work very well on widows in the "Command Prompt" and maybe not in other terminals either.
+The color version will not work very well on widows in the "Command Prompt" and maybe not in some other terminals either.
 You will see the ANSI control sequences insted of colored text.
 Look for a branch called "noColor" in the repo for another version without ANSI color, if you need it